Ayush2025/School_management_system_mysql_python3/README.md

 *pip install mysql-connector

-If you find any issue please contact to me through emal:yaviral17@gmail.com instagram:sudo_yavi
+If you have any trouble then watch the video first !! or contact me through these

+emal:yaviral17@gmail.com
+instagram:sudo_yavi